-3 The buffer zone of 100 meters/328 ft on each side from the centre line of the road has been selected after a detailed discussion with different stakeholders (Dated 10 October 2023) to effectively management of the E&S risk associated with the sub-project.
+3 No such reference is available; this varies from project to project.
+The buffer zone of 100 meters/328 ft on each side from the centre line of the road has been selected after a detailed discussion with different stakeholders to effectively management of the E&S risk associated with the sub-project.
+The criteria have been decided during Stakeholder consultation, the date of consultation was 03 March.